michaellarson/Cirrus-Palindromes/README.md

 3. Setup a Git repository using either BitBucket or GitHub and share with dkenney@cirrusled.com when the assignment is complete
  1. Please organize the repository logically, with multiple commits.
 I do not want to see one large commit at the end.
 4. Create an executable JAR file of the application with instructions on how to run it

+## How to Run
+You should be able to run the PalindromeFinder.jar file just by double clicking it.
+The program works as expected and checks for multiple errors in the input.
+It should also be noted that the palindrome found is non inclusive of the two numbers given by the user.